Things To Do In The Spring and Summer

 - As soon as the snow stops flying (or sometimes in between snow showers, as we ARE in Wisconsin), golf courses such as Brighton Dale Links, Petrifying Springs Golf Course, and Washington Park Municipal Golf Course open.

-- Explore the area from the treetops at Boundless Adventures, an outdoor aerial adventure park that opens in April each year.
+- Explore the area from the treetops at Boundless Adventures, an outdoor aerial adventure park (with axe throwing!) that opens in April each year.

 - Many free outdoor concert series take place during the summer including Tuesdays At The Shell, Twilight Jazz, Kenosha Pops, Lincoln Park Live!, Peanut Butter & Jam, and Bristol Woodstock.